Muscular dystrophy patients get first gene therapy

 "This has implications not only for those who may receive this product.
 But it also sends an important signal regarding what the FDA will require for future products to treat this and similarly devastating diseases," Alexander said.

 The company that developed the treatment, Sarepta Therapeutics of Cambridge, Mass., said the therapy would be available as soon as possible.
-The company would not say how much the treatment, called Elevidys, would cost.
-But other gene therapies have cost millions of dollars per patients.
+The treatment, called Elevidys, will cost $3.2 million for each patient, the company announced shortly after the approval.

 Sarepta asked the FDA to approve the gene therapy under a program that allows the agency to provide access to treatments before direct evidence is available that they are effective.